 The scheme helps improve children's learning and development, gives them the opportunity to make new friends, learn through play and have lots of fun in one of our specially approved childcare settings, which include day nurseries, school nurseries, childminders and pre-schools.
+Currently our Nursery does not admit 2 Year Olds.

-Your child is eligible if your family is receiving certain benefits, has a household income under £16,190, or if your child has a disability, special educational need, is adopted or placed under a residency order.
+Your child is eligible if your family is receiving certain benefits, has a household income under $\pounds$ 16,190, or if your child has a disability, special educational need, is adopted or placed under a residency order.